robdekker/triviapp/PROCESS.md

 # Monday 29-01 & Tuesday 30-01
 * I've been sick these days.

+# Wednesday 31-01
+* Cleaned and restructured all code.
+* Made some more necessary comments.
+* Changed the design and implemented some animations to make it look more like a game.

 ## Things I still have to implement in my app:
-* UIImagePicker to change profile picture and save it in Firebase Storage
 * Bug: ScoreViewController to HomeViewController unwind segue
-* Bug: fetched questions of type “Question” can not be pushed to Firebase, only supports types NSNumber, NSString, NSDictionary, and NSArray.
 * Bug: Facebook user log out second time does not work (segue is not performed)